 While we offer specialized services, IHS staff works to recognize the variation of what precipitates homelessness and match a client's specific needs with appropriate programs that effectively stabilize their health and well-being.

 Our Family Program is designed to facilitate transition into permanent housing by promoting resiliency and skills to maintain permanent residences.
 Staff and partners focus on communication skills, economic barriers, parenting, coping strategies, and supporting children’s educational and social development through enrichment activities and programs.

-In FY 2016, IHS served 115-family households, including 176 adults and 224 children 18 years old and younger.
-Before entering shelter, children often demonstrate low self-esteem, presents with poor hygiene, are malnourished, and are often under-performing in school.
-Our Family Program is committed to helping children and families re-establish a sense of “normalcy” through the shelter’s structure, establishing enrichment activities, homework club, summer fun and community activities outside of school.
-Children are oftentimes also reconnected with families at IHS after state intervention through Child Welfare Services (CWS).
+In FY 2016, IHS served 115-family households, including 176 adults and 224 children, 18 years old and younger.
+Before entering shelter, children often demonstrate low self-esteem, poor hygiene, malnourished, and often under-performing in school.
+Our Family Program commits to helping children and families re-establish a sense of “normalcy” through the shelter’s structure, establishing enrichment activities, homework club, summer fun and community activities outside of school.
+Children are often times reconnected with families at IHS after state intervention through Child Welfare Services (CWS).

-IHS partners with over 80 community partner organizations throughout Hawaii to provide an expanded spectrum of services aimed at their individual needs, and ending and preventing their homelessness.
-Health and human service providers seeking partnership with IHS may contact us.
+IHS partners with over 80 community partner organizations throughout Hawaii.
+This support helps us continue to provide services aimed at individual needs, disrupting the cycle of homelessness.

 As a hub for robust homeless services, we also receive many referrals of homeless patients from Oahu hospitals and neighboring medical centers.
-It is our goal to be an efficient access point for homeless services and to provide a safe environment for clients to stabilize and obtain housing.
+Our goal is to be an easy access point for homeless services and provide a safe environment for clients to stabilize and obtain housing.

 The resilience of our guests constantly amazes me...Read More